U.S. President Donald Trump wants to place military troops along the U.S.-Canada border to monitor irregular border crossings amid COVID-19 fears.

 The federal government invoked the Quarantine Act at midnight on Wednesday night, making every traveller returning to Canada legally obligated to stay at home for two weeks.

-Under the act, travelers who choose to “willfully or recklessly” disobey the order could face steep fines of up to $1 million and up to three years of jail time, or both, “if they cause “risk of imminent death or seriously bodily harm to another person.”
+Under the act, travellers who choose to “willfully or recklessly” disobey the order could face steep fines of up to $1 million and up to three years of jail time, or both, “if they cause “risk of imminent death or seriously bodily harm to another person.”

 Freeland noted earlier that Canadians crossing the border into the country will be flagged, and their contact information will be recorded.